 - if you’re in Far North Queensland, checking out this battle’s fine monument (overlooking the beach) at Cardwell, between Townsville and Cairns

-- if you’re near Canberra, visiting the Australian War Memorial there and absorbing the fuller context of this and other key battles in WWII
+- if you’re in the Canberra area, visiting the Australian War Memorial there and absorbing the fuller context of this and other key battles in WWII

-- looking out over any large body of water and reflecting on the grave risks and uncertainties these defence force men and women faced, on and over the high seas, when protecting Australia from the advance of the then Japanese Empire across the Pacific, and/or
+- looking out over any large body of water and reflecting on the grave risks and uncertainties these defence force men and women faced, on and over the high seas, when protecting Australia from the advance of the then Japanese Empire across the Pacific

-- sharing this Action Plan post on social media with family, friends, anti-nihilists, the historically-curious and fellow Aussie patriots.
+- sharing this Action Plan post on social media with family, friends, veterans, fellow patriotic Aussies and those prepared to respect, maintain and defend our exceptional way of life.

 The aircraft carrier Japan lost in the Coral Sea deprived them of vital air-power they needed to seize the strategic Midway Atoll air-base from the Americans.
 While both sides lost an aircraft carrier and destroyer each, the Japanese lost a third more aircraft and a half more men than the Allies, despite having more ships and similar numbers of aircraft.